carpentries/sandpaper-docs/episodes/introduction.md

 ### :hourglass: Be Patient

-GitHub needs to start up a new virtual machine the first time you use this, so it may take up to 30 minutes for things to get started: 15 minutes for the workflow to spin up and then another 15 minutes for the machine to bootstrap and cache.
+GitHub needs to start up a new virtual machine the first time you use this, so it may take anywhere from 4 minutes up to 30 minutes for things to get started:
+15 minutes for the workflow to spin up and then another 15 minutes for the machine to bootstrap and cache.

 ::::::::::::::::